Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             If --compare_genome_annotation is provided, please
                             assign the feature for comparing.
 Multiple features can be separated by spaces.
 Default is None.
-      --tss_fuzzy TSS_FUZZY, -tf TSS_FUZZY
-                            The fuzzy value for comparing TSS with transcript.
+      --tss_tolerance TSS_TOLERANCE, -tt TSS_TOLERANCE
+                            The 5'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated TSSs (--tss_files is provided).
 Default is 5.
       --table_best, -tb     The output table only includes the information of the highest expressed library.
 Default is False.
       --terminator_files TERMINATOR_FILES [TERMINATOR_FILES ...], -e TERMINATOR_FILES [TERMINATOR_FILES ...]
                             Paths of terminator gff files for comparing transcripts and terminators.
 Default is None.
-      --terminator_fuzzy TERMINATOR_FUZZY, -ef TERMINATOR_FUZZY
-                            If --terminator_files is assigned, please assign the fuzzy value.
+      --terminator_tolerance TERMINATOR_TOLERANCE, -et TERMINATOR_TOLERANCE
+                            The 3'ends of transcripts will be extended or withdrew by this value (nucleotides) for searching the associated terminators.
 Default is 30.
       --max_length_distribution MAX_LENGTH_DISTRIBUTION, -mb MAX_LENGTH_DISTRIBUTION
                             For generating the figure of distribution of transcript length, please assign the maximum length.